 Outdoor Education - Nature is our classroom.
 We spend all of our class time outdoors, unless there is severe weather.
 This means we get dirty and play in the rain!
 We spend our days exploring in the woods and around the farm.
 If we do need an indoor space, we have a rustic classroom where we can continue our studies.

 Highly-Trained Staff - We hire the highest quality teachers in the area because we know who is with your child is incredibly important.
 Our teachers are college-educated, trustworthy, and experienced caregivers who love the work they do.
-Nature Connect provides ongoing staff development and opportunities for continuing education and professional development.
+Nature Connect provides opportunities for continuing education and professional development.

 Room for Creative Play - We believe that children are meant to play and use their imaginations.
 This is what makes childhood special.
 Our staff see themselves as facilitators of the child's experience, holding the space for them to explore, learn, and play in the outdoors.